Biased Federated Learning under Wireless Heterogeneity: Introduction

 \section{Introduction}

-The surge of massive data generated by Internet-of-Things (IoT) devices---with significant advancements in their computational capabilities---has shifted the focus from classical machine learning (ML) to distributed learning-based artificial intelligence (AI).
+The surge of massive data generated by Internet-of-Things (IoT) devices, with significant advancements in their computational capabilities, has shifted the focus from classical machine learning (ML) to distributed learning paradigms.
 Among the distributed learning frameworks, federated learning (FL) has attracted increasing popularity in both academia and industry due to its robust privacy guarantees and reduced communication overhead \cite{FL_survey,DistL_intro}.
-In a standard cross-device FL setting, $N$ devices (e.g., smartphones) with private data collaborate with a central parameter server (PS) (e.g., a cloud or edge server) to train an ML model by exchanging only local model or gradient information.
-Typically, FL aims to learn a global model parameter
+With FL, $N$ devices (e.g., smartphones and IoT sensors) with private data collaborate with a central parameter server (PS) (e.g., a cloud or edge server) by exchanging only local model or gradient information, with the goal to train an ML model solving

-where \(f_m(\mathbf{w})\) represents the local objective function of device \(m\) (e.g., cross-entropy loss) and \(F(\mathbf{w})\) is the global objective (loss) function.
+where $f_m(\mathbf{w})$ represents the local objective of device $m$ (e.g., cross-entropy loss) and $F(\mathbf{w})$ is the global objective (loss) function.
 To solve \eqref{FL_prob}, gradient-based first-order iterative optimization methods such as distributed stochastic gradient descent (SGD) have been widely utilized \cite{Fedavg}.
-In each FL round, the PS broadcasts the latest FL model to all devices, which then compute the gradient of their local objective evaluated at the current model and send it back to the PS for aggregation.
-This training process is repeated over several rounds until the global objective function converges.
+In each FL round, the PS broadcasts the latest FL model to all devices, which then compute their local gradients, and send them back to the PS for aggregation.
+This training process is repeated over several rounds until convergence.